joshatron/Moon-Phases/README.md

 The direction controls what direction the panels light up.
 By default, it lights up right to left, like the northern hemisphere.
 With this setting you can choose to have it light up left to right also.

+The smoothness controls whether there are smooth transitions between states.
+By default, it makes smooth transitions.
+You can make it do an instant transition if you prefer with this setting.

 How It's Made
 -------------